ontio/documentation/walletDevDocs/ontology_dapp_dev_tutorial_en.md

 3. Writing the smart contract

-4. Compiling and migrating the smart contract
+4. Compiling and deploy/invoke the smart contract

 5. Testing the smart contract